dschalk/score2/README.md

 a(b cd)
 a(bc d)
 ```

 Those are the combinations used in the seven calc functions.
 The list comprehension works on all permutations of the order of the four numbers in receives, so c ba is covered by a bc.
-Next, I wanted to find out if all seven algorythms are necessary to find at least one solution, so I wrote this:
+Next, I wanted to find out if all seven algorithms are necessary to find at least one solution, so I wrote this:

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}